 The Invisible Burden: Coping with the Emotional Weight of Hiding Your Sexuality

-Living in a society that prioritizes heteronormative views can make people feel pressured to hide their sexuality.
+Living in a society that prioritizes heteronormative views can create pressure to conceal one’s sexuality.
 This emotional burden can manifest in various ways, especially when someone feels as though they're unable to be their authentic self.

-As therapists who specializes in somatic therapy and EMDR (Eye Movement Desensitization and Reprocessing), we have seen how this inner conflict affects people on both mental and physical levels.
-The inner conflict of concealing one's sexuality may be invisible to the outside world but is deeply felt by those who experience it.
+As therapists specializing in somatic therapy and EMDR (Eye Movement Desensitization and Reprocessing), we’ve witnessed how the internal struggle of concealing one’s sexuality can take a toll both mentally and physically.
+Though often invisible to others, this conflict is deeply felt by those living it.

 Understanding the Weight of Concealment